 Each Party shall protect trademarks where they predate, in its jurisdiction, geographical indications in accordance with [AU/KR oppose: its domestic law and] the TRIPS Agreement.]

-[JP propose; NZ/ASN/IN/CN/AU oppose:
+[JP propose; NZ/ASN/IN/CN/AU oppose: Article 3.10

-Protection of Well-known trademark 1
+Protection of Well-known trademark]

+[JP/IN propose ; NZ/ASN/CN/AU oppose:

-1. Each Party shall provide that the registration of a trademark shall be [JP propose: refused or] cancelled, if the trademark is identical or similar to a trademark of another person, which is well known in the Party, and if use of that trademark is [JP propose: in bad faith]
+1. Each Party shall provide that the registration of a trademark shall be refused or cancelled, if the trademark is identical or similar to a trademark of another person, which is well known in the Party, and if use of that trademark is in bad faith.]

-[JP propose: Note: For the purposes of this Paragraph, the term “bad faith” may be deemed by a Party to be synonymous with the term “unfair intentions”.]

-[KR/JP/CN propose; IN oppose: 2.
-Each Party shall provide for appropriate measures to refuse or cancel the registration and prohibit the use of a trademark that is identical or similar to a well-known trademark, for related goods or services, if the use of that trademark is likely to cause confusion, [JP oppose: or to be misleading,] and the interests of the owner of the well-known mark are likely to be damaged by such use.]]
+[KR/JP/CN propose; ASN/AU/IN oppose: 2.
+Each Party shall provide for appropriate measures to refuse or cancel the registration and prohibit the use of a trademark that is identical or similar to a well-known trademark, for related goods or services, if the use of that trademark is likely to cause confusion, [JP oppose: or to be misleading,] and the interests of the owner of the well-known mark are likely to be damaged by such use.]

-[JP/ASN/NZ/IN/CN/KR propose; AU oppose: Protection of well-known mark 2

-3. Each Party recognises the importance of the Joint Recommendation Concerning Provisions on the Protection of Well-Known Marks as adopted by the Assembly of the Paris Union for the Protection of Industrial Property and the General Assembly of the WIPO in 1999.]
+[JP/ASN/NZ/IN//KR propose; AU/CN oppose: 3.
+Each Party recognises the importance of the Joint Recommendation Concerning Provisions on the Protection of Well-Known Marks as adopted by the Assembly of the Paris Union for the Protection of Industrial Property and the General Assembly of the WIPO in 1999.]

-[KR propose: Well-known Trademarks

-[JP/KR propose: 4.
+[KR/JP/IN propose; ASN/AU oppose: 4.
 No party may require, as a condition for determining that a trademark is a well-known trademark, that the trademark has been registered in the territory of the Party or in another jurisdiction, included on a list of well-known trademarks, or given prior recognition as a well-known trademark.]

-[KR/JP propose; IN/ASN/CN oppose: 5.
+Alt.
+1[KR/JP propose; IN/ASN/CN/AU oppose: 5.
 Article 6bis of the Paris Convention for the Protection of Industrial Property (1967) shall apply, mutatis mutandis, to goods or services that are not identical or similar to those identified by a well-known trademark [KR propose; JP oppose: ], whether registered or not, provided that use of that trademark in relation to those goods or services would indicate a connection between those goods or services and the owner of the trademark, and provided that the interests of the owner of the trademark are likely to be damaged by such use.]

+Alt.
+2 [IN propose : 5.
+Article 6bis of the Paris Convention for the Protection of Industrial Property (1967) shall apply, mutatis mutandis, to goods or services which are not identical or similar to those in respect of which a trademark is registered, provided that use of that trademark in relation to those goods or services would indicate a connection between those goods or services and the owner of the registered trademark, and provided that the interests of the owner of the registered trademark are likely to be damaged by such use.]

-[JP/ASN/KR/NZ/IN propose: AU oppose:
+[JP/ASN/KR/NZ/IN/CN propose: AU oppose: Article 3.11

-One and the same application relating to several goods and/or services
+One and the Same Application Relating to Several Goods and/or Services

 Each Party shall endeavour to provide that one and the same application for registration of trademark may relate to one or several goods and/or services.]